Wildfires take Maui by surprise, burning through a historic town and killing at least 6 people

-WAILUKU, Hawaii (AP) — The sky was dark from smoke and were flames racing through the historic Hawaiian town of Lahaina when Kamuela Kawaakoa got back to his apartment after a quick dash to the supermarket for water.
-He, his girlfriend and their 6-year-old son grabbed a change of clothes and ran as the bushes around them caught fire.
+WAILUKU, Hawaii (AP) — The sky was dark from smoke and flames were racing through the historic Hawaiian town of Lahaina when Kamuela Kawaakoa got back to his apartment after a quick dash to the supermarket for water.
+He, his girlfriend Iiulia Yasso, and their 6-year-old son grabbed a change of clothes and ran as the bushes around them caught fire.

 At least six people were killed when wildfires, whipped by strong winds from Hurricane Dora passing far to the south, took the island of Maui by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood.
 Flames roared throughout the night, forcing adults and children to dive into the ocean for safety.